Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 Kentavious Caldwell-Pope Insights vs. the Heat

-- He's put up 4.2 threes per game, or 12.5% of his team's shots from beyond the arc this season.

-- Caldwell-Pope's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- On defense, the Heat have allowed 109.8 points per contest, which is second-best in the league.
+- The Heat are the second-best defensive squad in the NBA, allowing 109.8 points per contest.

-- Allowing 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.
+- On the glass, the Heat are ranked sixth in the league, allowing 41.9 rebounds per game.

 Kentavious Caldwell-Pope vs. the Heat